Williams, Arizona

 Also known as the "Gateway to the Grand Canyon", Williams was the last city on Historic Route 66 to be bypassed by Interstate 40.
-The community, bypassed on October 13, 1984, continues to thrive on tourism.
-Boasting seven fishing lakes in the area, hiking trails up Bill Williams Mountain and into Sycamore Canyon, an alpine ski area and cross country ski trails, four-seasons weather and an abundance of wildlife, Williams offers unlimited recreational opportunities for the outdoor enthusiast.

 The Historic Downtown District covers six square blocks.
-Williams boasts a rich heritage that features the Old West and Route 66, coupled with tourism trends today and the city's heyday years of the '50s and '60s.

 History

 Founded in 1881, Williams was named for William Sherley "Old Bill" Williams (1787–1849), a famous trapper, trader, scout and mountain man, who often trapped in the area.
 A statue of "Old Bill" stands in Monument Park, located on the west side of the city.
 The large mountain directly to the south is named Bill Williams Mountain.
 The city was incorporated on July 9, 1901.

 Williams was the last city whose section of Route 66 was bypassed, due to lawsuits that kept the last section of Interstate 40 in Arizona from being built around the city.
 After settlements called for the state to build three Williams exits, the suits were dropped and I-40 was completed.
 On October 13, 1984, Interstate 40 was opened around the town and newspapers the next day reported the essential end of US 66.
 The following year, Route 66 was decommissioned.

 The Williams Historic Business District and Urban Route 66, Williams were added to the National Register of Historic Places in 1984 and 1989, respectively.